 - The lightning was fireworks in the sky.

-- That lawn is a green carpet.
+- That lawn was a perfect green carpet after getting mowed this morning.

 - The stars are sparkling diamonds.

-- Ben's temper was a volcano, ready to explode.
+- Ben's temper was a volcano ready to explode.

 - Those best friends are two peas in a pod.

-Everyday Life Metaphors
+Everyday Life Metaphor Examples

 - America is a melting pot.